alexjames/architecturediaries/security/core/authentication.md

   * Geolocation
   * IP based

-> Multi-factor Authentication: Using more than one factor for authentication
+> Multi-factor Authentication: Using more than one factor for authentication, usually 2FA or 3FA
 >
 > 2FA (Two factor authentication): Using two factors for authentication
 >